 Estimating intra-household sharing is crucial to understanding overall inequality.
-However, expenditure data is almost always at the household level.
-A growing literature structurally estimates sharing from individual-level demand data for a single private good, the 'assignable good'.
-I develop a new approach which is both grounded in a general collective household model, and simple to implement with widely available data.
-I also propose a novel assignable good: private leisure.
-I apply my methodology to UK working couples.
-My estimated sharing rule is consistent with bargaining theory, and I find that the poverty rate is 20.59% higher for women than men.
+Standard measures of consumption inequality only take into account inequality between, and not within, households, because expenditure surveys are generally available only at the household level.
+I develop a new approach to estimating intra-household sharing, which is both grounded in a general collective household model, and simple to implement with widely available data.
+I propose using individual-level variation from time-use data to identify the way households share resources between members.
+For UK working couples, my methodology reveals substantial intra-household inequality, and the poverty rate is 20.59% higher for women than men.

-Keywords: Collective model, Sharing rule, Household bargaining, Bargaining power, Consumption inequality, Time-use
+Keywords: Collective model, Sharing rule, Household bargaining, Bargaining power,

+Consumption inequality, Time-use